reposense/RepoSense/docs/ug/configFiles.md

 ``` {.no-line-numbers}
 git config --global user.name "YOUR_AUTHOR_NAME”
 ```
-RepoSense expects the Git Author Name to be the same as author's Git Host (GitHub, GitLab, BitBucket) username.
-If an author's `Git Author Name` is different from her `GitHost ID`, the `Git Author Name` needs to be specified in the standalone config file.
+RepoSense expects the Git Author Name to be the same as author's username on the Git hosting platform (GitHub, GitLab, BitBucket).
+If an author's `Git Author Name` is different from their username on the Git hosting platform, the `Git Author Name` needs to be specified in the standalone config file.
 If the author has more than one `Git Author Name`, multiple values can be entered too.

 <box type="warning" seamless>